HL7/fhir-ipa/input/pagecontent/fetching.md

     GET [url]/[Resource]?[params]

-Where [Resource] is the name of a resource taken from the table below, and the list of parameters includes the patient identifier.
+Where "[Resource]" is the name of a resource taken from the table below, and the list of parameters includes the patient identifier.
 (See FHIR's [RESTful API]({{site.data.fhir.path}}http.html#styleguide) for the details).
 Some of the lists returned from these calls will be relatively short, but some may be very long - potentially many thousands of resources for Observation and DocumentReference, for example.

 Servers will generally use [paging](http://hl7.org/fhir/http.html#paging) to manage requests for long lists of resources.